 The New York Times: You’re the Boss Blog

 When the New York Times declares that “you’re the boss,” it’s trying to tell you something.
 The popular small-business blog hosted at the NYT has everything you need to up your small-business credentials.
-Even if it no longer publishes new content, the blog hosts a treasure trove of information from many of the biggest names in almost any industry.
+Even if it no longer publishes new content, the archives of the blog contain a treasure trove of information from many of the biggest names in almost any industry.
 When you’re looking for timeless tips that remain relevant in today’s business world, check out “You’re the Boss” for direct advice from seasoned entrepreneurs and professionals worldwide.